Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/main.typ

         Each column within a visit represents an individual sample from a participant and samples are ordered by hierarchical clustering.
         “Other” represents the sum of all taxa not in the top 12.
+        The X-axis within each visit is sorted by hierarchical clustering, and the y-axis is sorted by total abundance across all samples.

 ],
 ) <figure2>